Detecting long-range dependence for time-varying linear models: Abstract

 \section{Abstract}

-We consider the problem of testing long-range dependence for time-varying coefficient regression models.
-The covariates and errors are assumed to be locally stationary, which allows complex temporal dynamics and heteroscedasticity.
-We develop KPSS, R/S, V/S, and K/S-type statistics based on the nonparametric residuals, and propose bootstrap approaches equipped with a difference-based long-run covariance matrix estimator for practical implementation.
-Under the null hypothesis, the local alternatives as well as the fixed alternatives, we derive the limiting distributions of the test statistics, establish the uniform consistency of the difference-based long-run covariance estimator, and justify the bootstrap algorithms theoretically.
-In particular, the exact local asymptotic power of our testing procedure enjoys the order $O( \log^{-1} n)$, the same as that of the classical KPSS test for long memory in strictly stationary series without covariates.
-We demonstrate the effectiveness of our tests by extensive simulation studies.
-The proposed tests are applied to a COVID-19 dataset in favor of long-range dependence in the cumulative confirmed series of COVID-19 in several countries, and to the Hong Kong circulatory and respiratory dataset, identifying a new type of 'spurious long memory'.
+We consider the problem of testing for long-range dependence in time-varying coefficient regression models, where the covariates and errors are locally stationary, allowing complex temporal dynamics and heteroscedasticity.
+We develop KPSS, R/S, V/S, and K/S-type statistics based on the nonparametric residuals.
+Under the null hypothesis, the local alternatives as well as the fixed alternatives, we derive the limiting distributions of the test statistics.
+As the four types of test statistics could degenerate when the time-varying mean, variance, long-run variance of errors, covariates, and the intercept lie in certain hyperplanes, we show the bootstrap-assisted tests are consistent under both degenerate and non-degenerate scenarios.
+In particular, in the presence of covariates the exact local asymptotic power of the bootstrap-assisted tests can enjoy the same order as that of the classical KPSS test of long memory for strictly stationary series.
+The asymptotic theory is built on a new Gaussian approximation technique for locally stationary long-memory processes with short-memory covariates, which is of independent interest.
+The effectiveness of our tests is demonstrated by extensive simulation studies and real data analysis.